Graph Representation Learning Book

 Recent years have seen a surge in research on graph representation learning, including techniques for deep graph embeddings, generalizations of convolutional neural networks to graph-structured data, and neural message-passing approaches inspired by belief propagation.
 These advances in graph representation learning have led to new state-of-the ...

 William L. Hamilton.
-Morgan & Claypool Publishers, 2020 - Graph theory - 159 pages.
+Morgan & Claypool Publishers, 2020 - Computers - 159 pages.
 This book is a foundational guide to graph representation learning, including state-of-the art advances, and introduces the highly successful graph neural network (GNN) formalism.
-Graph-structured data is ubiquitous throughout the natural and social sciences ...
+Graph-structured data is ubiquitous throughout the natural and social sciences, from ...